zizifn/edgetunnel/README.md

 https://edgetunnel.114567.xyz/

-# Feedback and Communication
+# Feedback

-If you have any questions, please use https://t.me/edgetunnel for communication.
+If you have any questions, please open GitHub issue or use https://t.me/edgetunnel for communication.